 Interviews are excellent for researching complex and sensitive issues, gaining deep understandings of the meaning of an issue (Cousins 2009).
 However, there is skill involved in interviewing, therefore training and experience will influence the outcomes.
 Knowing how to actively listen, ‘being aware of power imbalances and building a connection with the interviewee while remaining conscious of the boundaries of the research’ are key (Ibid.: 77).

-ese points are enhanced role by when emotional issues are often discussed naturally.
+For me these points are enhanced due to my Group Tutor role and by the fact that I am teaching them mindfulness when emotional issues are often discussed naturally.
 Luckily, mindfulness skills naturally enhance personal and social awareness (Roeser 2016), my own mindfulness skills were very much required during the research process to remain conscious of these factors.

 Being curious & reflective about what we found